ackerman29/Devlog-CLI-Tool/readme.md

 #### 🔀 2.
 Switch Context Temporarily

-Use this when you want to log under a different project without changing folders:
+Use this when you want to log under a different project without changing folders !:

 ```bash
 dev switch-to backend
 ```

-➡️ Logs will now go under `backend` until you change folders.
+➡️ Logs will now go under `backend` until a new project is encountered or is registered.

 #### 🚶 3.
 Folder Change = Context Reset